 In terms of trade as well, Pavagadh was quite a vital route linking Gujarat to North and South India.
 Perhaps it was due to this reason, that sometime later in history, Pavagadh was made the capital city of the entire region by Mahmud Begda during the early Mughal period.

-By the 1800s, the town had still not seen much progress as compared to its neighbours which were already industrialised.
-Although all of this long gone with the passage of time, and today Champaner is considered as a world-class heritage site in India.
+By the 1800s, the town had still not seen much progress as compared to its neighbors which were already industrialized.
+Although all of this is long gone with the passage of time, and today Champaner is considered a world-class heritage site in India.

-1. Pavagadh Fort.
-The fort was built by the Mahmud Begda, the then Sultan in the 10th century and is considered to be one of the most ancient pieces of architecture in all of Champaner.
+The fort was built by Mahmud Begda, the then Sultan in the 10th century and is considered to be one of the most ancient pieces of architecture in all of Champaner.
 The nearby regions of this fort are filled with numerous Jain and Hindu temples, thus anyone who has an inclination towards religion will definitely like this place.
-Overall, it is a great tourist destination to visit in Champaner, Gujarat.
+Overall, it is a great tourist destination to visit in Champaner.

-2. Jami Masjid.
 The masjid is also known to be the Jama Masjid of Champaner and carries a great historic significance.
-From the historic point de vue, this masjid is a remarkable example of architecture in Western India.
+From the historic point de Vue, this masjid is a remarkable example of architecture in Western India.
 Visiting here, you also get to see how the architectures of that time were so advanced and used the-then modern techniques to accomplish this project.

-To reach Champaner-Pavagadh Archaeological Park, you will need to cover a total distance of about 975, 460, 1,906, 1,435 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+To reach Champaner-Pavagadh Archaeological Park in the state of Gujarat, you will need to cover a total distance of about 975, 460, 1,906, 1,435 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here by the following means of transportation.

-By Train.
 The nearest train station is the Vadodra Railway Station (BRC) situated 40-50 km away.
-This station has very good connectivity with nearby town and districts with frequent trains running to and fro.
+This station has very good connectivity with nearby towns and districts with frequent trains running to and fro.
 Once you get off the junction, book a taxi or avail some locally available means of transportation to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here